Teemamin/online_cookbook/README.md

 ## Acknowledgements
-* I derived my inspiration for this project through my experience with the covid-19 lockdown, where i found myself browsing through multiple cooking/recipe sites to find step by step cooking instruction on how to make meals and late niight desserts which in normal times would have just been an eat out.
+* I derived my inspiration for this project through my experience with the covid-19 lockdown, where i found myself browsing through multiple cooking/recipe sites to find step by step cooking instruction on how to make meals and late night desserts which in normal times would have just been an eat out.
 This idea is targeted at creating a social platform where people connect and share their ideas on everything food!